ashishtele/ashishtele.github.io/_posts/2020-02-23-AI_Image_Restoration_using_Excel_and_R.md

   <img width="300" height="453" src="/images/me.jpeg">
 </p>

-Let us import the image and extarct the grayscale.
+Let us import the image and extract the grayscale.
 Find the R code snippet below.
 I averaged out the values to fetch the grayscale values.
-Final line of code is user defined function to copy the data in clipboard then pasting in Excel.
+The final line of code is the user-defined function to copy the data in clipboard then pasting in Excel.

 ```ruby